-Hi, my name is Grace and I'm a first-year Sociology student.
-I was given the opportunity by the Laidlaw Foundation to conduct research on the student-led project: 'Thinking Inside the Box.
+Hi, my name is Grace and I'm a second-year Sociology student.
+I was given the opportunity by the Laidlaw Foundation to conduct research on the student-led project: 'Thinking Inside the Box'.

-In order to fully understand the project three other Laidlaw scholars (including myself) will be conducting interviews with the students, staff and stakeholders involved in the project.
+In order to fully understand the project three other Laidlaw scholars (including myself) conducted interviews with the students, staff and stakeholders involved in the project.

-My focus for the research project will be on the pedagogic approach to 'Thinking Inside the Box' and how it allowed students to practice ownership and autonomy in designing their own authentic learning experiences and skills-development.
+My focus for the research project is on the pedagogic approach to 'Thinking Inside the Box' and how it allowed students to practice ownership and autonomy in designing their own authentic learning experiences and skills-development.

 Hi!
 My name is Lizzie and I am in the 2023 Laidlaw Scholar cohort.